LeoMosiah/myreads/README.md

-lodash | A modern JavaScript utility library delivering modularity, performance & extras. react-dnd | React DnD is a set of React higher-order components to help you build complex drag and drop interfaces evergreen-ui | Evergreen is a React UI Framework for building ambitious products on the web.
+lodash | A modern JavaScript utility library delivering modularity, performance & extras. react-dnd | React DnD is a set of React higher-order components to help you build complex drag and drop interfaces evergreen-ui | Evergreen is a React UI Framework for building ambitious products on the web. cypress | Cypress is free, open source, and locally installed front end testing tool.
+It can be used by developers or QA engineers, who build web applications using JavaScript framework.

 ## License